Government Marketplace: Digital experience services procurement

 Boost is also on the All of Government consultancy panel.
 This makes it simpler for state sector agencies to use our Agile consultancy and training services.

-The Marketplace will soon replace the Web Services Panel.
+The Marketplace replaces the Web Services Panel.

 The Government Digital Service Design Standard made simple